Jeff Bezos (CEO of Amazon) says ‘Your personal brand is what people say about you when you’re not in the room’.

 Allows you to charge the big buckeroos

-Quality clients mean ongoing contracts, lucrative retainers and repeat bookings and that all equals lots of money.
+Quality clients mean ongoing contracts, lucrative retainers, and repeat bookings and that all equals lots of money.
 Which is always excellent, isn’t it?

 Personal branding makes creating content a hell of a lot easier

-One of the most labour intensive parts of running an online business is the never ending need for content.
+One of the most labour intensive parts of running an online business is the never-ending need for content.

-If you have your personal brand sorted that means content creation is a no brainer.
+If you have your personal brand sorted that means content creation is a no-brainer.

-If you often find yourself sitting at your computer screen wondering what to write because you don’t know if you should be whimsical/funny/sombre/dark/witty/long form/short form/lyrical then you need to sort out your personal brand ASAP to save yourself serious content block.
+If you often find yourself sitting at your computer screen wondering what to write because you don’t know if you should be whimsical/funny/sombre/dark/witty/long form/short form/lyrical then you need to sort out your personal brand ASAP to save yourself from a serious content block.